 What do you want in a college application?
-And what kind of college applications can accompllsh the dual goal of predicting college success as well as capturing the uniqueness of each applicant?
+And what kind of college applications can accomplish the dual goal of predicting college success as well as capturing the uniqueness of each applicant?
 These are important questions to which Goucher College has come up with an innovative answer.

 The common app and other application processes might leave too much out.
 Such applications might discount the qualities and skills a student can provide to a collegiate atmosphere.
-Some students find the application format so stalid that they cannot express their talents and interests.
+Some students find the application format so stalled that they cannot express their talents and interests.

 Goucher College now provides an alternative that may be of interest to many students.
 The application is as follows: